bjasspa/jasspa/README.md

 ## Tools to improve your editing on Linux and MacOS

+- Fixing ISO / UTF-8 issues
+    - _iconv_ - encoding converter
 - X11 (macOS, Linux):
+    - _xclip_ - importing text from the primary selection to the clipboard
-    - xfontsel - to interactively select fonts from within your ME session
+    - _xfontsel_ - to interactively select fonts from within your ME session
-    - mkfontscale - if you like to add your own TTF fonts as available fonts
+    - _mkfontscale_ - if you like to add your own TTF fonts as available fonts

-MicroEmacs versions  before  20241001  might require the tools luit and abduco for better support of international character encodings on UTF-8 enabled terminals.
+MicroEmacs versions  before  20241001  might as require the tools luit and abduco for better support of international character encodings on UTF-8 enabled terminals.

 ## License